-Suppose you have a machine, which have some GUI capabilities (you know if we speak for servers not all servers need the GUI, but in some cases we need it) and you want to execute a graphical program on the remote.
+Suppose you have a machine, which has some GUI capabilities (you know if we speak for servers, not all servers need the GUI, but in some cases we need it) and you want to execute a graphical program on the remote.

 Here is how you can login to be sure you can execute the program remotely:

 ssh -o ForwardX11=yes -o ForwardAgent=yes -o ForwardX11Trusted=yes [USER]@[IP]

 And you can also execute a remote command with the ssh:

 ssh -o ForwardX11=yes -o ForwardAgent=yes -o ForwardX11Trusted=yes email@example.com 'virtualbox'